NirantK/nirantk.github.io/content/drafts/building-a-data-science-team.md

 Hello!

-If we are meeting for the first time, a short version of my story so far: After doing research engineering for almost 4 years across startups and a BigCo, I joined as an early machine learning engineer at [Verloop.io](https://verloop.io) - a B2B startup that makes customer support automation SaaS.
-We're directly responsible for most Natural Language Processing needs within the business.
+If we are meeting for the first time, a short version of my story so far: After doing research engineering for almost 4 years across startups and a BigCo, I joined as an early machine learning engineer at [Verloop.io](https://verloop.io) - a B2B startup that makes customer support automation SaaS in 2019.
+I was there till April 201.
+We were directly responsible for most Natural Language Processing needs within the business.

 While there is plenty of good advice on [making ML work](https://www.shreya-shankar.com/making-ml-work/) and [making a career as a Data Scientist](https://medium.com/@rchang/advice-for-new-and-junior-data-scientists-2ab02396cf5b), I wanted to write my experience as a manager/early engineer who built out a ML team at a startup.